 Trying to explain the significance of Anzac Day to children in an age-appropriate way can sometimes be tricky.
 However, a few picture books and chapter books tell the story of Anzac Day, the ANZACs and the Dawn Service.

 Kids of all ages will love this selection of books.
 If you don’t have them in your collection, consider adding them.
 They provide the perfect opportunity for you to learn and appreciate the history of Anzac Day together.

 Anzac Books for kids aged 2-5

 Written by Phil Cummings and illustrated by Owen Swan.
-This is a beautiful touching story of one of the many families torn apart by war, but brought back together through the simplicity of ANZAC biscuits.
-Unlike many books focusing only on the war experience of the solider fighting on the front line, this picture book tells its story through the perspective of a child (Rachel) and her mother as they bake ANZAC biscuits to send to her father who is away fighting the war.
+This is a beautifully touching story of one of the many families torn apart by war but brought back together through the simplicity of ANZAC biscuits.
+Unlike many books focusing only on the war experience of the soldier fighting on the front line, this picture book tells its story through the perspective of a child (Rachel) and her mother as they bake ANZAC biscuits to send to her father, who is away fighting the war.
 Cummings’ words are simple and used sparingly throughout the narrative.
 We love the deliberate use of limited colour in Swan’s illustrations.
-Neither the images nor the narrative are overtly scary.
+Neither the images nor the narrative is overtly scary.
 They also don’t seek to hide the realities of World War I. At its heart, ANZAC Biscuits is a story about love, kindness, family and hope.

 Publisher: Scholastic Books Australia